 Now, for tomorrow’s big day, I am keeping my fingers crossed that hopefully the service guy can fix it tomorrow.
 And aliens won’t be here again for another 10 years.
 That should cover its service warranty 😉

 Alright, so then dishwasher will be safe, and aliens will be all gone.
 It means that it would be about time for celebration for all earthlings.
 So let’s make this mug cake now.

-- In a small bowl, combine wheat flour, 4 tbsp sugar, oil, cinnamon, salt, baking powder, vanilla, vinegar, milk.
+- In a small bowl, combine wheat flour, 4 tablespoons of sugar, oil, cinnamon, salt, baking powder, vanilla, vinegar, and milk.

 - Whisk everything together until combined and no lumps remain.

-- Pour 3 tbsp batter into a microwave-safe mug.
+- Pour 3 tablespoons batter into a microwave-safe mug.

 - Add 2-3 tablespoon apple pie filling.